 How will the VR market develop?

-The VR market will likely steadily improve.
+The immersive market will likely steadily improve.
 The first indication of a hockey-stick curve in 2019 was the launch of the Oculus Quest, and the subsequent rise in video game sales.
 But a steep improvement is not expected unless a new games title moves devices.

 It is also notoriously difficult to keep track of stats on the VR market.
 Superdata and CCS Insight keep track of the market, sometimes looking at both VR and AR together or overestimating the potential of some headsets.
 But collectively, all agree that the industry will develop steadily over the short-term.